charmed-kubernetes/charm-flannel/README.md

 container runtimes.

-This charm will deploy flannel as a background service, and configure CNI for use with flannel, on any principal charm that implement the [`kubernetes-cni`](https://github.com/wwwtyro/interface-kubernetes-cni) interface.
+This charm will deploy flannel as a background service, and configure CNI for use with flannel, on any principal charm that implements the [`kubernetes-cni`](https://github.com/wwwtyro/interface-kubernetes-cni) interface.